All In (CL song): Background

-The entire song and MV was leaked on July 1, 2025 on YouTube.
+The entire song and MV was leaked on July 1, 2025 on YouTube by a user named Ian Alex.

 Composition

 A tropical house number, Bradley Stern from MuuMuse called it a "polished, sleek pop production" while comparing it to works by Nicki Minaj, Ariana Grande and Rihanna, and commented that it "sounds like an obvious fit for Top 40 radio."
 Owen Meyers from The Fader described it as "a squiffy electro banger powered by helium horns", with its lyrics laying out "her terms for a relationship, sung with an assurance and a seductive flair."
 The publication referred to it as "CL’s best solo music to date".

 Music video

 The music video for "All In" was directed by Dave Meyers, who had also directed the videos for "Lifted", Missy Elliott's "Get Ur Freak On" (2001) and Kendrick Lamar's "Humble" (2017).
 The portions of the video that were unveiled featured CL performing the song's choreography amidst moody scenes in dark tunnels.
 Rapper Vic Mensa appeared as a guest star in the music video.
 A stylist who worked on the video expressed to the media that "It was supposed to come out [in 2016], but it never did", and that "the costly shoot had been a grind, spread over three 16-hour days on an L.A. soundstage."
 Meyers was equally confused by the delay, saying that "Most of the other artists I work with [release the video] literally the day I finish [it]".
 "It was nice to see her leak it, but it's actually a good time for me to call her and ask what's going on.
 Like, 'What the hell?
 You’re so fucking talented.'"